utkarsh5474/cp-ansible/VARIABLES.md

 ### kafka_broker_additional_system_admins

-List of users to be granted system admin Role Bindings on the Kafka Cluster
+List of principals to be granted system admin Role Bindings on the Kafka Cluster

 Default:  "{{rbac_component_additional_system_admins}}"